Hollow core doors are seen in modern homes everywhere due to their easy installation, low cost, and basic efficiency.

 Step 5 - Mark Hinges

 From where you're standing in front of the door opening, the hinges can be placed on either side of the door, and you can also choose if it will be inswing or outswing.
 It's important to determine before installing the hinges how the door will operate.
-Wherever you decide to use, draw a line six inches from the top of the door and six inches from the bottom of the door to mark off the hinge positions.
+Wherever you decide to install the hinges, draw a line six inches from the top of the door and six inches from the bottom of the door to mark off their positions.
 Line up the hinge with each mark, and mark around the outline to accommodate each hinge.

 Step 6 - Chisel Hinge Recesses

 With a sharpened chisel, make a series of cuts around the hinge outline.
-Chisel out a shallow recess according to the depth of the hinge flap itself and scrape out remaining wood.
-Test the fit, making sure the hinge lies level with the door itself.
+Chisel out a shallow recess according to the depth of the hinge flap itself and scrape out the remaining wood.
+Test the fit, making sure the hinge lies flush with the door itself.

 Step 7 - Drill Pilot Holes

-Position hinge flap in chiseled out recesses and mark the positions of the screws.
+Position the hinge flap into those recesses and mark the positions of the screws.
 Remove the hinge flaps and begin to drill pilot holes into the door in the positions that were marked.

 Step 8 - Screw Hinges to Door

-Line up hinges and screw each hinge into the door.
-Secure wedges under door and have someone hold the door against the frame in the open position, with the hinge flaps laying on the frame.
+Place the hinges in their respective slots and screw them into the door.
+Secure wedges under the door and have someone hold the door against the frame in the open position, with the hinge flaps laying on the frame.
 Make sure the hinge knuckles are lined up with the frame correctly and mark the position of the hinge using a sharpened pencil for more accuracy.

 Step 9 - Chisel Frame Recesses